ocaml/dune/doc/melange.rst

 Libraries
 =========

-Melange is compatible with Dune libraries that support it.
-When adding support for Melange in libraries, two fields are involved:
+Adding Melange support to Dune libraries is done as follows:

 - ``(modes melange)``: it is required to add ``melange`` to the library ``modes`` field.